Basic Security Set Up for Microsoft 365

 Protection: It is now recommended by the National Institute of Standards and Technology (NIST) to disable password expiration.
 The guidance is only to force a change or update a password if an account is confirmed as compromised.
 Azure Active Directory provides the ability to set password expiration policies and disable it for specific users or all users.

 There are two options for disabling expiration of passwords:

 - Disable password expiration either on a per-user or for the organization within Azure Active Directory

 - Sync passwords from On-premises Active Directory using Azure AD Connect.
 This sync includes password policies

-How: Learn how to implement a password expiration policy
+How: Learn how to implement password expiration policies using the links below.

 Banned Password List